The Art of Military Commands Applied to Software Development

 Do not mistake motivation for remuneration.
 Money attracts and retains employees but is seldom a great motivator.
 Employees want to feel happy about their jobs.

-How to incorporate this as a developer?
+How do you incorporate this as a developer?

 You may have little power as a developer to change the workplace culture.
 Depending on your work environment, you could pass up some suggestions for improving your working conditions.